Hu-Chuang/Hu-Chuang.github.io/_pages/about.md

 ======
 I have multiple positions for PhD, M.Sc, and RAs.

-Interested applicants (majoring in EE/CS or related) with strong computer architecture, mathematical, and machine learning backgrounds, please email me your CV, transcript, awards, and publications (if any) at hand[at]whu.edu.cn.
+Interested applicants (majoring in EE/CS or related) with strong computer architecture, mathematical, and machine learning backgrounds, please email me your CV, transcript, awards, and publications (if any) at chuanghu[at]um.edu.cn.

 Group: INTELLIGENT COMPUTING SYSTEM LAB